 It’s simple, really.
 Soldiers who have a person that’ll say, “what are you doing, you friggin’ idiot?!” are less likely to end up in the commander’s office.

-5. It gives soldiers at least one person to talk to when it gets rough
+The buddy system gives soldiers at least one person to talk to when it gets rough

 Those studies also point to why the battle buddy system was implemented to begin with — to help decrease the alarming number of self-inflicted deaths and injuries within the ranks.